840 Town & Country Rd

-Biography: Corynne Keirnes is an Associate Marriage and Family Therapist with a master’s degree from Fuller Theological Seminary.
+Biography: Corynne Keirnes is a Licensed Marriage and Family Therapist with a master’s degree from Fuller Theological Seminary.
 She enjoys working with teens, college students, individuals, and couples as they work through emotional and relational struggles.
 Corynne is experienced in the areas of anxiety, depression, and marital and family distress.
 She is a certified Prepare and Enrich Facilitator and enjoys working with both engaged and married couples as they face challenges in relationship.

 Biography: Colleen is an Associate Marriage and Family Therapist, with her master’s degree in psychology at Brandman University.
 She earned her bachelor’s degree from University of California Irvine.
 Colleen is passionate about helping kids of all ages, preschool through college.
 She is also attentive to the needs of parents and the trials that come with raising children.
 Colleen’s areas of special interest include depression, anxiety, and life on the autism spectrum.